Amalgam Facilitation Hub

 To indicate your availability as a femme jam facilitator, access the Google Sheet here.
 You will need access to the sheet to view and edit.
 Most femme jams will be at the Neighborhood House Community Center on Thursdays from 6:45-8:45pm.

 Open jams serve as an entry point for newcomers and for improv veterans to meet new people.
 Everyone gets to play.
+The majority of audiences are newcomers or previous improvisers wanting to refresh their improv skills.

 We cap open jams to 14 attendees to ensure a high amount of play and personal connections among attendees.
 Attendees should leave knowing each other’s names.